 When a variable is resolved, it is initially assumed that it is a trigger variable.
 If this is not the case, it is interpreted as a job variable.
 This kind of resolution is often, but unfortunately not always, correct.
-The prefix job., trigger. or resource. can be used to explicitly specify which object will initiate a search for the variable.
+The prefix job., trigger. or resource., as well as in the context of dependencies, dependent. and required., can be used to explicitly specify which object will initiate a search for the variable.